 Mitigating alignment burnout requires managers to actually listen and understand their team.
 Getting feedback from the team and clarifying expectations — sometimes with involvement from the senior leadership team — can ensure greater alignment.

 These are the six most common causes of employee burnout, none of which are mutually exclusive.
-In fact, the prevalence of one type of employee burnout can inspire other types of burnout, which is how burnout can become an organization-wide issue.
-If managers don’t know how to recognize signs of burnout and take action early, it can become increasingly more challenging to manage it.
+In fact, the prevalence of one type of employee burnout can cause other types of burnout, which is how burnout can become an organization-wide issue.
+If managers don’t know how to recognize signs of burnout and take action early, it can become increasingly challenging to cure it.